atom/avm/README.md

   - `beta` - The current beta version of Atom
   - `daily` - The latest successful build of Atom's master branch

+## `avm info`

+Displays your current channel and the versions of all of the installed channels

 ## `avm update [channel]`

 Updates the channel (or the currently installed channel) to the latest version of that channel